HYPER-THEORY/TwinPose/README.md

 **[SIGGRAPH 2026]** Official implementation of *"TwinPose: Person-Specific Subspaces for Multi-View 3D Pose Estimation"*

 TwinPose is a real-time multi-person multi-view 3D human pose estimation algorithm and system.
 TwinPose achieves state-of-the-art performance on public datasets while delivering superior computational efficiency, making it capable of handling complex scenarios with a large number of views and dense crowds.
+For more information, please visit our paper page https://github.com/zgspose/TwinPose.

 This project is powered by [Ink3D](https://github.com/HYPER-THEORY/Ink3D).